-- 1. This report describes the exploratory longline fishery for Antarctic (Dissostichus mawsoni) and Patagonian (D. eleginoides) toothfish in Subarea 88.1. - 2.
-The distribution of catch limits to the small-scale research units (SSRUs) in Subareas 88.1 and 88.2 was part of a three-year experiment starting in 2006 when the SSRUs between 150°E and 170°E (881A, D, E, F) and between 170°W and 150°W (882A-B) were closed to fishing to ensure that effort was retained in the area of the experiment (SC-CAMLR-XXIV, paragraphs 4.163 to 4.166).
+- 1. This report describes the exploratory longline fishery for Antarctic toothfish (Dissostichus mawsoni) in Subarea 88.1.
+Prior to 2017, this fishery was an exploratory fishery for Dissostichus spp., however, in order to better align the target species with the assessment process, the target species was specified as D. mawsoni, with any Patagonian toothfish (D. eleginoides) caught counting towards the catch limit for D. mawsoni. - 2.
+The distribution of catch limits to the small-scale research units (SSRUs) in Subareas 88.1 and 88.2 was part of an experiment starting in 2006 when the SSRUs between 150°E and 170°E (881A, D, E, F) and between 170°W and 150°W (882A-B) were closed to fishing to ensure that effort was retained in the area of the experiment (SC-CAMLR-XXIV, paragraphs 4.163 to 4.166).
 SSRU 881M was defined and closed to fishing in 2009 to protect the likely toothfish migration corridor in the western Ross Sea and Terra Nova Bay (SC-CAMLR-XXVII, paragraphs 4.160 and 4.161). - 3.
 For the purposes of stock assessment, Subareas 88.1 and 88.2 are split into two areas: (i) Subarea 88.1 and SSRUs 882A-B (referred to as the Ross Sea region for the purpose of describing the assessment and the data used therein, this is also the area that is the subject of this report) and (ii) SSRUs 882C-H (referred to as Subarea 88.2). - 4.
-The limits on the exploratory fishery for Dissostichus spp. in Subarea 88.1 are described in Conservation Measure (CM) 41-09.
+The limits on the exploratory fishery for D. mawsoni in Subarea 88.1 in 2017 are described in Conservation Measure (CM) 41-09.
 To assist administration of the fishery, the catch limits for SSRUs 881B, C and G were combined into a 'north' region (881B, C, G), those for SSRUs 881H, I and K were combined into a 'slope' region (881H, I, K) and those for SSRUs 881J and L into a 'shelf' region (881J, L) (see Figure 1).
+After 1 December 2017, at which time the Ross Sea region marine protected area (MPA) will come into force, the regions to which catch limits apply will be modified. - 5.
+These 'administrative' boundaries are used for the management of the fishery, however, the allocation of catches to these regions in the assessment process uses a tree-based regression based on the median length of fish in each longline set, and the explanatory variables SSRU and depth.
+The catch histories in Table 1 are based on subareas so that catches in SSRUs 882A-B are reported from that subarea, whereas in the catch history for the assessment, these catches are included in the Ross Sea region to better correspond to the presumed geographical distribution of the Ross Sea toothfish stock. - 6.
+The precautionary catch limit in Subarea 88.1 in 2017 for D. mawsoni was 2 870 tonnes, and was allocated as follows: 378 tonnes (13%) could be taken in SSRUs 881B, C, G; 2 118 tonnes (74%) in SSRUs 881H, I, K; and 334 tonnes in SSRUs 881J, L. Within the SSRUs 881J, L catch limit, a research catch limit of 40 tonnes was set aside to enable completion of the Ross Sea shelf survey.
+The catch limits and regulation of by-catch were defined in CMs 33-03 and 41-09.